-We performed several scenario analyses to identify the effects of alternative inputs and assumptions on the cost-effectiveness results in presymptomatic SMA.
-We present the summary results for the Spinraza versus BSC comparison in Table 4.34.
-We present more detailed description of the assumptions behind each of these scenario analyses and detailed results in Appendix E (Tables E39 to E43).
+We performed several additional scenario analyses to identify the effects of alternative inputs and assumptions on the cost-effectiveness results in presymptomatic SMA.
+We present the summary results for the Spinraza versus BSC comparison in Table 4.35.
+We present more detailed description of the assumptions behind each of these scenario analyses and detailed results in Appendix E (Tables E43 to E49).

-In the scenario analyses for Spinraza versus BSC in presymptomatic SMA patients, assuming additional utility benefit for achieving interim milestones reduced the incremental cost per QALY to

-\$711,000.
-Assuming lower health state costs also resulted in lower (more favorable) incremental cost per QALY, as did assuming lower survival for the "sitting" and "walking" health states.
-However, assuming lower utilities for "sitting" and "walking" health states resulted in a higher incremental cost-effectiveness ratio of \$935,000 per QALY.
-This suggests that the base-case incremental cost per QALY is an underestimate if the patients' utility in the "sitting" and "walking" health states are not as high as SMA Type II patients and the general population, respectively.
+In the scenario analyses for Spinraza versus BSC in presymptomatic SMA patients, assuming no utility benefit for achieving interim milestones increased the incremental cost per QALY to \$727,000.
+Assuming lower health state costs resulted in lower (more favorable) incremental cost per QALY, as did assuming lower survival for the "sitting" and "walking" health states.
+However, assuming lower utilities for "sitting" and "walking" health states resulted in a higher incremental cost-effectiveness ratio of \$904,000 per QALY.
+This suggests that the base-case incremental cost per QALY is an underestimate if the patients' utility in the "sitting" and "walking" health states are not as high as those in patients with SMA Type II and the general population, respectively.